How B2B Companies Build Industry Authority Through Thought Leadership

 Why Does Thought Leadership Drive B2B Pipeline?

-The 2024 Edelman-LinkedIn B2B Thought Leadership Impact Study found that 73% of B2B buyers say a company's thought leadership content is a more trustworthy indicator of capability than its marketing materials.
+B2B buyers widely regard a company's thought leadership content as a more trustworthy indicator of capability than its marketing materials.
 Buyers are conducting research before they ever contact a sales team.
 By the time they reach out, many have already decided.
 The question is whether your content shaped that decision.

 This pattern holds across B2B service businesses.
 Those who publish original analysis and commentary attract prospects who arrive on sales calls already three-quarters of the way through the buying decision.
 Those who rely on brochure-style content attract prospects who still need convincing from scratch.

 The economics are not subtle.
 When prospects arrive pre-qualified, the cost-per-acquisition drops.
 When authority is established in a market segment, you can charge more.
-The Edelman-LinkedIn study found that 58% of B2B decision-makers are willing to pay a premium to work with a company they consider a thought leader.
+Buyers are consistently willing to pay a premium to work with a company they consider a thought leader.
 That premium is the direct return on your content investment.

 What Are the Five Core Authority-Building Channels?